 Eduardo Bartolome co-authored this technical article.

 Growth in the point-of-care molecular diagnostics (PoC) market has been driven primarily by the high prevalence of infectious diseases; an increasing awareness and acceptance of personalized medicine; and advancements in molecular techniques, which have led to more accurate results and portability.
-PoC molecular diagnostics enable physicians to improve the standard of care by combining quick diagnosis with a treatment decision at the first patient visit, rather than waiting days for test results.
+PoC molecular diagnostics (Figure 1) enable physicians to improve the standard of care by combining quick diagnosis with a treatment decision at the first patient visit, rather than waiting days for test results.
 In this technical article, we will give a very brief description of this type of assay and detail some of the real-life components used in the main blocks of these instruments.

 At a high level, the biological sample may not contain enough target DNA to be detected through optical fluorescence.
 Therefore, the analysis requires amplification (cloning/multiplication) of the DNA.
 The two main amplification techniques are Polymerase Chain Reaction (PCR) and Loop-Mediated Isothermal Amplification (LAMP).